libbytanner/startup/notes.md

 @media to create media queries, which make your app responsive, change the layout for different screen sizes.

 I really played around with using flex elements, they are very powerful for achieving the desired design.

+## React Notes

+Helps consolidate code in a way, less duplicated code.
+It is very helpful in cleaning up the directory.

+Adding routing is also super helpful, it is so cool that you can turn it into a single page app so simply.